 (1) a part of this standard; and

-(2) enforceable as part of the Indiana Elevator Safety Code (675 IAC 21).
+(2) enforceable as part of the Indiana Elevator Safety Code (675 IAC 21) this rule.

 (b) In Section 1.2 Purpose, delete the second sentence.

 (c) In Section 1.3 Application, revise (c) to read as follows: This standard applies to new installations.
 Existing belt manlifts shall be inspected, tested, and maintained in accordance with the code or standard in effect at the time of installation and the manufacturer's instructions.